-- A.1.2.2.3 Severe assault: Recent assaultive behavior (that may include use of a deadly weapon) with a high potential for recurrence and potential for serious injury to self or others - A.1.2.3 Psychotic/Hallucinations/Delusions/Paranoia: Acute deterioration in the ability to differentiate between reality and fantasy and/or delusional thinking. - A.1.2.4 Hallucinations and/or Delusions: Recent auditory commands/tactile/visual hallucinations or delusions that threaten to override usual impulse control and likely result in serious harm to self or others; or - A.1.2.4.1 Paranoia and/or Disorganized thinking that substantially compromises the child/adolescent's ability to function and/or likely make safe decisions; or - A.1.2.4.2 Responses to delusions, excessive preoccupations, or inability to differentiate fantasy from reality, which substantially interfere with functioning and is likely to result in serious harm to self and/or others (i.e. paranoid ideas that inspire retaliation, delusions of invincibility). - A.1.2.5 Gravely Disabled: Acute and serious deterioration from baseline in mental status and level of functioning resulting in high risk of harm to self or others.
-Severe impairment of activities of daily living skills as evidenced by one or more of the following: - A.1.2.5.1 Catatonia or Delirium; or - A.1.2.5.2 Disorientation to person, place and time or dissociative events which could result in harm to self/others; or - A.1.2.5.3 An inability to care for oneself at an age appropriate level. - A.1.2.6 Acute Medical Risk: Imminent risk for acute medical status deterioration due to the presence and/or treatment of active psychiatric symptom(s) manifested by:
+- A.1.2.2.2 Intent/Plan: Current homicidal ideation with well formulated plan, imminent intent to act and available means that is severe and dangerous with minimal expressed ambivalence or significant barriers in doing so; or - A.1.2.2.3 Severe assault: Recent assaultive behavior (that may include use of a deadly weapon) with a high potential for recurrence and potential for serious injury to self or others - A.1.2.3 Psychotic/Hallucinations/Delusions/Paranoia: Acute deterioration in the ability to differentiate between reality and fantasy and/or delusional thinking. - A.1.2.4 Hallucinations and/or Delusions: Recent auditory commands/tactile/visual hallucinations or delusions that threaten to override usual impulse control and likely result in serious harm to self or others; or - A.1.2.4.1 Paranoia and/or Disorganized thinking that substantially compromises the child/adolescent's ability to function and/or likely make safe decisions; or - A.1.2.4.2 Responses to delusions, excessive preoccupations, or inability to differentiate fantasy from reality, which substantially interfere with functioning and is likely to result in serious harm to self and/or others (i.e. paranoid ideas that inspire retaliation, delusions of invincibility). - A.1.2.5 Gravely Disabled: Acute and serious deterioration from baseline in mental status and level of functioning resulting in high risk of harm to self or others.
+Severe impairment of activities of daily living skills as evidenced by one or more of the following: - A.1.2.5.1 Catatonia or Delirium; or - A.1.2.5.2 Disorientation to person, place and time or dissociative events which could result in harm to self/others; or - A.1.2.5.3 An inability to care for oneself at an age appropriate level.